retaildevcrews/aks-secure-baseline-hack-template/.github/HackGuide.md

   - Most hacks will have multiple smaller breakout teams
   - Add coaches to breakout teams

+### Prerequisites

+- Working knowledge of Docker, k8s and AKS

 ## Execution

-> Duration: 3-4 days is adequate time to go deeper via `Challenges`
+> Duration: 3-4 days is a good estimate to go deeper via `Challenges`

 ### Day 1 Agenda

 - Intros
-- Validate and resolve access
+- Validate and resolve access issues
 - Review `Working Agreement` and `Code of Conduct`
 - AKS Secure Baseline Overview and Architecture
   - We used the PnP repo and Azure Portal of a deployed cluster